-- 1. Each bucket calf exhibitor is encouraged to make a poster to hang in the Beef Barn at the Fair. - 2.
-The poster should include the following information: - a.
-Your name - b.
-Calf's name - c.
-Breed of calf - d.
-Any other information pictures, drawings, how you take care of calf, what you feed your calf, etc. - 3.
-Poster should be 28" by 22" (full size).
+1. Each bucket calf exhibitor is encouraged to make a poster to hang in the Beef Barn at the Fair.

+2. The poster should include the following information:

+- Your name

+- Calf's name

+- Breed of calf

+• Any other information - pictures, drawings, how you take care of calf, what you feed your calf, etc.

+3. Poster should be 28" by 22" (full size) 4-H members may sign up for a time to have their poster evaluated with the judge at the General Project Show.